Methods for Stabilizing Models across Large Samples of Projects (with case studies on Predicting Defect and Project Health): Results

-Some features are ``globally important'' since our analysis shows that, across many data sets, they are the ones that most predict for defects and estimate for project health.
-Using this information, we can create recommendations for the development process for identifying, create best practices for project management and train new developers.
+In this research question, we explore models which are stable across multiple projects and extract features from models from each case study.
+We do this to learn what metrics seemed to be most important for prediction and what conclusions can be generated from them?
+This is done by extracting features which are important for prediction according to the ML model built (i.e., impurity-based feature importance in our case extracted using the scikit-learn API).
+To determine which features are most important for prediction, we analyze both ``locally important'' and ``globally important'' features reported by the respective learners used in this study~\cite{pedregosa2011scikit}).
+Some features are ``globally important'' since our analysis shows that, across many projects, they are the ones that most predict for defects and estimate for project health.
 While ``locally important'' features are feature importance aggregated over all the training projects.
-We call these features ``locally important'' since these results come from an analysis that is restricted to just one data set at a time.
+We call these features ``locally important'' since these results come from an analysis that is restricted to just one project at a time.

 To show the feature importance of ``globally important'' and ``locally important'' features, we use two numbers $x/y$.
-Here the first number ($x$) is the aggregated feature importance for the {\em best generalization method (GENERAL)} and the second number ($y$) is feature importance from the local model (self) aggregated over all training projects.
+Here the first number ($x$) is the aggregated feature importance for the {\em best STABILIZER method} and the second number ($y$) is feature importance from the local model (self) aggregated over all training projects.
 Here ``globally important'' features are those where $x$ is large.
-Here, (a)~if $x/y$ is near one and both $x$ and $y$ are large, then that feature is both ``globally important'' and ``locally important'', (b)~if $x/y$ is near one and both $x$ and $y$ are small, then that feature is both ``globally unimportant'' and ``locally unimportant'', (c)~if $x$ > $y$, then that feature is ``globally important'' but ``locally unimportant'', and (d)~if $x$ < $y$, then that feature is ``locally important'' but ``globally unimportant''.
+Here, (a)~if $x/y$ is near one and both $x$ and $y$ are large, then that feature is both ``globally'' and ``locally'' important, (b)~if $x/y$ is near one and both $x$ and $y$ are small, then that feature is both ``globally'' and ``locally'' unimportant, (c)~if $x$ > $y$, then that feature is ``globally important'' but ``locally unimportant'', and (d)~if $x$ < $y$, then that feature is ``locally important'' but ``globally unimportant''.

-Note that the {\em best generalization method (GENERAL)} is different for defect prediction and project health estimation (in the former, it is GENERAL0, and in the latter, it is GENERAL1).

-\subsection{Defect Prediction}
+\subsubsection{Defect Prediction}